 So, you’ve decided to go with ELK to centralize and manage your logs.

-The ELK Stack is now the world’s most popular log analysis platform, with millions of downloads per month.
-The platform’s open source foundation, scalability, speed, and high availability, as well as the growing community of users, are all excellent reasons for this decision.
-But before you go ahead and install Elasticsearch, Logstash and Kibana, there is one crucial question that you need to answer: Are you going to run the stack on your own, or are you going to opt for a cloud-hosted solution?
+The ELK Stack is now the world’s most popular log management platform, with millions of downloads per month.
+The platform’s open source foundation, scalability, speed, and high availability, as well as the huge and ever-growing community of users, are all excellent reasons for this decision.
+But before you go ahead and install Elasticsearch, Logstash, Kibana and the different Beats, there is one crucial question that you need to answer: Are you going to run the stack on your own, or are you going to opt for a cloud-hosted solution?

 Jumping to the conclusion of this article, it all boils down to time and money.
 When contemplating whether to invest the valuable resources at your disposal in doing ELK on your own, you must ask yourself if you have the resources to pull it off.